ianrich69420/phase-1-independent-project/PROJECTPROPOSAL.md

 ## MVP Features

-- Display of a list of animes
+- Login feature to authenticate the vote of a user

-- A rating system out of 5 for each anime
+- Search for an anime within the list of animes

-- Feature for users to rate the anime
+- Add an anime to the list

 ## User Stories